PoCInnovation/Workshops/software/32.Zig/README.md

 📌 Tasks:

-create a file `main.zig` in a folder called `src` with your logic to print the "hello world"
+Create a file `main.zig` in a folder called `src` with your logic to print the "hello world"

+src
+└── main.zig

 📚 Documentation:

-> 💡 Zig file has `zig` extension.
-> 💡 Now, that you have created a file `main.zig`, you can use other files.
+> 💡 Now, that you have created a file `main.zig`, you can use other zig files.
 To use them in your `main.zig` you have to integrate the module ([read more](https://stackoverflow.com/questions/71186556/how-do-i-include-one-zig-file-from-another-zig-file))

 - [Build System](https://ziglang.org/learn/build-system/)
 - [Doc.Zig](https://ziglang.org/documentation/master/)